CLI Reference

 All coordinates are in screen points (not pixels), origin (0, 0) at top-left.

-haptix tap [options]
+haptix tool tap [options]

 Single tap.
 Three targeting modes:

-haptix tap 200 300 # by coordinates
+haptix tool tap 200 300 # by coordinates

-haptix double-tap [options]
+haptix tool double-tap [options]

 Double tap.
 Same targeting as tap.

-haptix long-press [options]
+haptix tool long-press [options]

 Long press.
 Same targeting as tap, plus --duration <seconds> (default: 1.0).

-haptix swipe <startX> <startY> <endX> <endY> [--duration <seconds>]
+haptix tool swipe <startX> <startY> <endX> <endY> [--duration <seconds>]

 Swipe between two points.
 Use for picker wheels, dismissing sheets, reveal actions.

-haptix swipe 200 400 200 200 # swipe up
+haptix tool swipe 200 400 200 200 # swipe up

-haptix swipe 200 300 200 250 --duration 0.1
+haptix tool swipe 200 300 200 250 --duration 0.1

-haptix drag <startX> <startY> <endX> <endY> [options]
+haptix tool drag <startX> <startY> <endX> <endY> [options]

 Drag with dwell phase.
 Use for reordering lists, moving items.